chloecsouza/Assignment/index.md

 <h1>German Language Learning for KS3</h1>
 <h2>Vocabulary and Grammar for KS3 German Students</h2>
 <p>Welcome to German for KS3!
-This website will help Year 9 students to prepare for their GCSEs by helping with grammar and vocabulary, covering the past tense and the Internet and social media topic.</p>
+This website will help Year 9 students to prepare for their GCSEs by helping with grammar and vocabulary, covering the past tense and the Internet and social media topic, with exercises on both areas as well as exercises combining both of them.</p>

 <hr>